Tech Tools FAQ

 - Is the stipend taxable?

 No. The IRS allows employers to provide electronic resources to their employees tax-free, as long as the employees can demonstrate that their use is for business purposes.

-- If an exception to exceed the $50 monthly stipend is approved, is the additional amount taxable?
+- If an exception to exceed the current payroll stipend amount is approved, is the additional amount taxable?

 - How can employees purchase devices under the stipend model?